 If you are looking for a furry companion to keep up with your high activity level, this dog breed is for you.
 The Shepherd Terrier Mix is perfect for families constantly on the go due to their high energy levels and activity requirements.
 If you hardly have the time to take your dog out on long walks, you could consider employing a dog walker.

 We would also suggest having a fenced-in backyard or lawn so your dog could go out of the house to have some fun outside.
 Although, you must note that your dog playing in your backyard doesn’t take the place of its much-needed exercises.

 Failure to keep your dog properly exercised and mentally stimulated would result in you having a dog who’s easily bored with destructive tendencies.
 No pet owner would want that for their canine friend.

 How Much Does German Shepherd And Terrier Mix Puppy Cost?

 The puppies of this breed can cost between $800 to $2000 depending on the puppy’s quality, availability, breeder and location.

-With the right mix of loyalty, devotion, enthusiasm, and alertness, the German Shepherd Terrier Mix is not only great for families but would also make an excellent guard dog.
+With the right mix of loyalty, devotion, enthusiasm, and alertness, the German Shepherd Terrier Mix is great for families and makes an excellent guard dog.
 Whether you live with kids or elderly ones, this dog breed is sure to adjust to its new environment quickly.
 Soon enough, it would become the best companion to everyone around it.